 Christmas in Europe is a very special time of year.
 Each country has unique traditions and it’s a wonderful time to travel across the continent looking at the holiday through new eyes.
 The village streets are decorated with pristine white lights and an occasional Christmas tree peeks through a window.
 The commercialism we experience just doesn’t exist on the same level.

-The actual day of December 25 is a quiet religious, family holiday.
+The actual day of December 25 is a quiet religious, family holiday in many places.
 You’ll awaken to the sound of bells ringing and the sight of families strolling to church.
 Many things are closed, so you’ll want to talk to your hotel in advance to figure out dinner arrangements.
 You can spend this quiet day going on walks or bike rides around town.
-Or, consider dropping in to a local church to experience this religious event in another country.
+Or, consider dropping in to a local church to experience the spiritual side of the celebration in another country.

 Just because December 25 is a quiet day, doesn’t mean European countries are lacking in fun traditions, but their traditions are different than ours and may occur on different days.
 If you happen to be visiting at the right time, here are a few things you can experience first hand.

 The big excitement in the Netherlands, revolves around Sinterklaas and his trusty Zwarte Piet.
-This tradition rules the country for three wild weeks beginning mid-November and culminating on December 5 when children get a bag of toys left by their front door.
+This tradition rules the country for three wild weeks beginning mid-November and culminating on December 5 when children find a bag of toys left by the front door.